Black July: Friday, 29 July

 Colombo was still calm on 29 July.
 Tamil residents visited friends and relatives who had taken refuge in the many refugee camps in the city.
 Around 10:30 a.m. two Sinhalese youths were shot on Gas Works Street.
 A large crowd gathered at the scene, and soon rumours started circling that the youths had been shot by Tamil Tigers from the Adam Ali building.
 The building was surrounded by the army, navy, and police who proceeded to fire at the building using submachine guns and semi-automatic rifles.
 A helicopter also fired at the building with a machine gun.
 The security forces stormed the building but found no Tamil Tigers, weapons, or ammunition inside.
 However, rumours began to spread around Colombo that the army was engaged in a battle with the Tamil Tigers.
 Panicking workers began to flee in any mode of transport they could find.
 Mobs started gathering in the streets—armed with axes, bricks, crowbars, iron rods, kitchen knives, and stones—ready to fight the Tigers.
 The Tigers never came, so the mobs turned their attention to the fleeing workers.
 Vehicles were stopped and searched for Tamils.
 Any Tamil they found was attacked and set on fire.
 A Tamil was burnt alive on Kirula Road.
 Eleven Tamils were burnt alive on Attidiya Road.
 The police found an abandoned van, on the same road, that contained the butchered bodies of two Tamils and three Muslims.
 Police shot dead 15 rioters.
 An elderly Plantation Tamil man who worked for a Sinhalese family as a gardener was chased by his employer with a kitchen knife.
 At 2 pm on 29 July, a curfew came into force which lasted until 5 am on Monday 1 August.

 Badulla, Kandy, and Trincomalee were calm on 29 July; but there was violence in Nuwara Eliya, beginning around midday.
 The Tamil-owned Ganesan and Sivalingam stores were attacked and set on fire.
 The violence then spread to Bazaar Street and Lawson Road.
 Violence was also reported in Kegalle District and Matara District.
 In Kegalle District the violence spread from Dehiowita to Deraniyagala to Avissawella.
 In Matara District the worst affected areas were Deniyaya and Morawake.
 There was violence in Chilaw as well.
+In Matale town, a Tamil owned bus is burnt outside a Hindu temple along with a 100 foot high temple cart, this is then followed by further looting and arson.

 Indian External Affairs Minister Rao held discussions with President Jayewardene and Foreign Minister A. C. S. Hameed before visiting Kandy by helicopter.

 Saturday, 30 July

 Violence was reported in Nuwara Eliya, Kandapola, Hawa Eliya, and Matale on 30 July.
+In Kandapola, all Tamil shops were destroyed by fire.
 The rest of the country was quiet.
 That night the government banned three left-wing political parties—the Communist Party of Sri Lanka, Janatha Vimukthi Peramuna, and the Nava Sama Samaja Party—blaming them for inciting the riots.
 A few leaders of other groups were arrested, as well.